-Assuming one hasn’t changed the start of the SWS core, falling asleep for the core should be easy during this stage.
-Falling asleep during naps can however prove to be tricky if one does not have prior napping experience.
+- Assuming you have not changed the start of your SWS core, falling asleep should be easy during this stage.
+However, falling asleep during naps can likely be tricky with no prior napping experience.

 Important: Read more about handling sleep deprivation, oversleeps, and microsleeps here.

 Aside from being the most difficult adaptation stage, Stage 3 also consists of the following trickery and surprises: